 1. Single product crack spreads

-The single product crack spread is the most common type of crack spread, and it reflects the refinery margin between crude oil and refined products such as diesel or gasoline.
+The single product crack spread is the most common type of crack spread, and it reflects the refinery margin difference between crude oil and refined products such as diesel or gasoline.
 It is executed by selling refined products futures and buying crude oil futures.
 If the refined product price is higher than the price of crude oil, the cracking margin is positive.
 If the refined product price is less than that of crude oil, the cracking margin is negative.

 2. Multiple product crack spreads

-The multiple product crack spreads are designed to reflect a refiner’s yield of refined products.
+The multiple product spreads are designed to reflect a refiner’s yield of refined products.
 According to the CME Group, gasoline output is double that of distillate fuel oil.
 This ratio has prompted hedgers to focus on 3:2:1 crack spreads.
 The 3:2:1 ratio crack spread is traded by buying three barrels of crude oil futures and selling two barrels of gasoline futures and one barrel of fuel oil futures.
-A refiner with lower yields of gasoline relative to other distillates might use other combinations such as 5:3:2 crack spreads.
+A refiner with lower yields of gasoline relative to other distillates might use other combinations such as a 5:3:2 spread.
 The 5:3:2 ratio is traded by buying five barrels of crude oil futures and selling three gasoline futures and two distillate fuel oil futures.

 Integrated oil companies that control the supply chain from oil production to distribution of refined products are less affected by adverse price movements since their business model provides a natural hedge against such price movements.
 However, this is different with oil refiners who buy crude oil and sell refined petroleum byproducts.
-Any negative price movements on either side present them with a large economic risk.
+Any significant price movements on either side present them with a large economic risk.
 To hedge against adverse price movements, an oil refiner buys and sells futures contracts on its main refined products.
 Some financial intermediaries provide tailored products to oil refiners and speculators to facilitate crack spread trading.
-For example, the NYMEX division of the CME offers futures contracts on gasoline and heating oil crack spreads.
+For example, the NYMEX division of the CME offers futures contracts on gasoline and heating oil spreads.